-In this article, we'll uncover the most famous landmarks in Japan, as well as some hidden gems that showcase the incredible diversity of this nature focused country.
-And what's best, is that you can see most of these famous landmarks with my 3 week Japan itinerary.
+In this article, I will share the most famous landmarks in Japan, as well as some hidden gems that showcase the incredible diversity of this nature - focused country.
+The best part?
+Most of these landmarks can be visited using our 3-week Japan itinerary including well known places like Shibuya Crossing, Arashiyama Bamboo Forest and, of course the majestic Mount Fuji.

 Table of ContentsOpen